lpjr03/JAVA_ASD_EXAM/README.md

 This application manages a car insurance company.

+Build done with:
-- Build done with Maven and Checkstyle.
+- Maven
+- Checkstyle
+- Lombok